cchrisnguyen/VideoRPCA/README.md

 - `--save_interval`:number of iterations for which the result will be saved (default: 10).

-For example, to run the script with a regularization parameter of 0.1 and the max iterations of 20, use the following command:
+For example, to run the script with a regularization parameter of 0.1 and the max iteration of 20, use the following command:

 ```
 python main.py --lambda 0.1 --max_iter 20